 When most tourists think of Icelandic cuisine, they tend to picture the country’s slightly less appetizing foods.
 There’s the rotten shark, which Anthony Bourdain claimed was one of the worst things he’d ever eaten, as well as boiled sheep’s head, and Brennivin, a liquor affectionately nicknamed the “black death.”
 Hungry yet?
 While these traditional foods make the travel shows, there’s much more to Icelandic Cuisine.
 Much of it is far less exotic than those listed above, and, even better, most of it’s actually delicious.
+While Icelandic cuisine is generally very meat-heavy, you do find vegetarian and even vegan options (check out this vegan food guide to Reykjavik).
 So put down the rotten shark and try these tasty Icelandic foods instead.

 The key to Icelandic cuisine